-Unable to Report on First Year Financial Aid
+Unable to Report on First Year Student Financial Aid

-The table below shows scholarship and grant allocations by family income for first year students getting any kind of federally-funded Title IV aid, including Federal PLUS loans.
+The table shows scholarship and grant allocations by income for first-year students receiving any type of federal Title IV assistance, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|

-The chart above displays undergrads who are receiving Title IV aid which is federal assistance from the government in the form of grants, loans, and work-study.
-Learn more.
+The table above shows undergrads who are getting Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
+Learn more here.

 74% of the 603 undergraduates at Baltimore City Community College receive some sort of grant aid.
 This is a total of about 448 students getting an average of $4,682.00 per person.Most of them are distributed as Pell Grants.